AshutoshDongare/softskill-NER/README.md

 # Future enhancements
 - Compile and annotate more training data for NER.
 This can be achieved using Web or Wiki dump Scraping for the relevant data.
-- Implement cunking like B-SOFTSKILL/I-SOFTSKILL to recognize beginning of / is inside softskill entity.
+- Implement chunking like B-SOFTSKILL/I-SOFTSKILL to recognize beginning of / is inside softskill entity.